praveer09/praveer09.github.io/_posts/2014-06-13-functional-programming-for-the-object-oriented-minds.markdown

 layout: post
 title:  "Functional Programming for the Object Oriented Minds"
 date:   2014-06-13 21:00:00
-categories: jekyll update
+categories: technology
 ---

 If you are one of those who build software solutions for everyday business problems, there is a high chance that you might be using an object oriented language to build high quality and maintainable software.
-Like me, you would also explore new ways to continuously improve in building software.
+Like me, you might also be exploring new ways to continuously improve in building software.
 Lately with most of the languages supporting the programming paradigm of functional programming, it is being talked about a lot.
-In this article I make an attempt to share my understanding of functional programming and how it can help improving in our daily work.
+In this article I make an attempt to share my understanding of functional programming and how it can help in improving your daily work.

 ## Current style of writing code